MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 - Easy to configure.
 - Stable.
 - Responsive.
+- Controls the actual hotend temperaure, rather than the sensor temperature.
 - Easily models heat losses to part cooling fan and filament.
 No need for `PID_EXTRUSION_SCALING` and `PID_FAN_SCALING`.

 <br>